-The best advice we probably could offer you, when extending respository structure, is to bear in mind The CentOS Project Corporate Identity Structure (see Section 2.4 [Directories trunk Identity], page 16).
+When extending respository structure it is very useful to bear in mind The CentOS Project Corporate Identity Structure (see Section 2.4 [Directories trunk Identity], page 14) The CentOS Mission and The CentOS Release Schema.
 The rest is just matter of choosing appropriate names.
+It is also worth to know that each directory in the repository responds to a conceptual idea that justifies its existence.